Working Papers

 with Hamna Ahmed, Zunia Saif Tirmazee, and Emma Zhang

-Coverage: Chicago Booth Review
+Chicago Booth Review | AEA RCT Registry

-Abstract: How should we design and target incentives for skills investment in young adults who live with their parents?
+How should we design and target incentives for skills investment in young adults who live with their parents?
 We study the role of intra-household payment and information targeting on the effectiveness of a conditional cash transfer (CCT) program using a randomized control trial.
 The program aimed to boost completion of a digital skills training program among young females in urban Pakistan.
 Fixing the incentive size and daughters’ knowledge about it, we cross-randomized (1) the payment split between parents and daughters and (2) whether parents received information about the daughters’ incentive.
 Under asymmetric information about the CCT, incentivizing parents increased training completion by 103% compared to incentivizing daughters, driven by increased parental nudging.
 When both parents and daughters knew about the CCT, completion rates did not vary by the incentive split.
 Two-year follow-up reveals that young women who completed the training programs are more likely to be working and demonstrate more extensive computer use.
 Our results suggest that in this parent-child context, incomplete information sharing is the main barrier to the optimal incentive targeting for skill acquisition.

 Work in Progress